Wrong County on Your LLC? NY Publication Options (2026)

 - Download and complete form DOS-1359-f — see our step-by-step filing guide

-- Mail it to the NY Department of State with a $30 check
+- Mail it to the NY Department of State with a $30 check (or LLC Publishers handles the filing for a $100 flat fee, which includes the $30 state fee)

-- Wait 4–6 weeks for processing (expedited options available: $25 for 24-hour, $75 same-day, $150 priority/2-hour)
+- Wait approximately 1–2 weeks for DOS processing (expedited options available: $25 for 24-hour, $75 same-day, $150 priority/2-hour)

 - Once approved, begin publication in the new county